Site Index • Wiki • Blog

 However, the asset is not points

-.
-The marital asset of concern is an
+The marital asset of concern is value "deposited into" each point like

 are left with after the divorce in order to improve life for themselves